textasdata/tada2023/index.md

  - [Weiai Wayne Xu](https://curiositybits.cc/)

 The Program Committee includes the above organizers and members of the [Text as Data Association](https://textasdata.github.io/); full list to be announced on website.

+### Logistics

+For the conference itself, there is a block of rooms reserved for attendees on-campus at [Hotel UMass](https://hotelumass.com/).
+Details to be announced.